connervieira/Predator/docs/CONFIGURE.md

                     - This is prevents Predator from erasing too many dashcam segments if something goes wrong with the disk usage analysis.
     - `capture` contains settings related to the capturing of dashcam video.
         - `video` contains settings for configuring Predator's video recording behavior.
-            - `resolution` sets the resolution of the video.
-                - `width` sets the width of the video, measured in pixels.
-                - `height` sets the height of the video, measured in pixels.
             - `devices` is a list that contains the camera devices Predator will use when recording video in dash-cam mode.
                 - `index` is the capture device identifier.
 This is an integer number, and is typically the same as the number at the end of the `/dev/video` file associated with the device.
                     - For example, if your camera is connected to your system as `/dev/video2`, its index would be `2`.